 A Mode — Sitka Spruce & Walnut Small-Body Short Scale

 B Mode — Sitka Spruce & Mahogany Americana Dreadnought

 A Mode — Sitka Spruce & Mahogany Dreadnought

 B Mode — Sitka Spruce & Rosewood Concert with Slotted Headstock

-Additionally, the American Acoustasonic Stratocaster brings new tone-woods into the mix, as well as a classic mahogany Stratocaster neck, so it really feels like the user is strumming on a Strat.
-This model is going to become available starting in March of 2020, and Fender is expecting a lot of success with this model, based on the continued growth in sales of last year’s Acoustasonic Tele.
-For now, that’s all the info we have on this brand new guitar announcement from the team at Fender, but we look forward to seeing what else the company will uncover over the next weekend.
-Either way, this is a welcomed and thrilling next move from the company for 2020, and we certainly hope to see more growth in its Acoustasonic series in the years to come.
+Finally, the American Acoustasonic Stratocaster brings new tone-woods into the mix, as well as a classic mahogany Stratocaster neck, so it really feels like the user is strumming on a traditional Strat.
+This model is now available for purchase since it’s announcement in January.
+Fender is expecting a lot of success with this model, based on the continued growth in sales of last year’s Acoustasonic Tele.
+This is definitely a welcomed and thrilling next move from the company, and we certainly hope to see more growth in its Acoustasonic series in the years to come.

 This isn’t the only acoustic-electric announcement out of NAMM 2020.
 Martin also introduced the SC-13E, which blends characteristics of acoustic and electric guitars.
-You can follow all of our NAMM 2020 coverage here.
+You can re-visit all of our NAMM 2020 coverage here.